 Likewise, every human being experiences a linear flow of history marked by one-time events like conception, birth, and death.
 Those who become believers in Jesus also experience a one-time new birth at a definite point in time.
 And all men at the moment of death are ushered into an unending, unchanging eternal destiny — either a happy eternity in heaven or an excruciating eternity in hell.
 There is no cycling here.
 The whole process from conception to eternal destiny is linear.
 No step is repeated.
 No step can be repeated.
 There are no second chances.
 There are no replays.
 “It is appointed unto men to die once and then face the judgment.”
 Nothing here bears the remotest resemblance to the so-called Eastern thought.

 Furthermore, God is logical and rational, and he encourages us to be logical and rational.
 Indeed, we exist in a reality that can only be negotiated by logic and reason.
 Every day we face decisions that require us to say yes or no, to stop or go, to risk or not risk, to obey or disobey.
 Our legal system is based on the concepts of guilty or innocent.
 People are members or non-members, citizens or non-citizens.
 Men are either alive or dead, saved or lost, believers or unbelievers, true prophets or false prophets, walking in light or walking in darkness.
 And they will spend eternity in one of two destinies — heaven or hell.
-Now I grant that things sometimes appear fuzzy to us, and we don’t seem to have such clear choices, but I would point out that any apparent fuzziness is due to lack of understanding on our part, not due to fuzziness in the reality.
+Now I grant that things sometimes appear fuzzy to us, and we don’t always seem to have such clear choices, but I would point out that any apparent fuzziness is due to lack of understanding on our part, not due to fuzziness in the reality.
 In other words, man is the problem, not reality.

 Again, answers to math problems are either right or wrong.
 Electrical appliances are either on or off.
 Vehicles are either moving or not moving.
 Things either work or don’t work.
 Mankind and animal-kind are male and female.
 Magnetic fields have two poles.
 This is the world — the reality — that we live in.
 To attempt to operate outside this logical paradigm is to shut your eyes to reality.
 While things can have multiple layers of binary choices, or offer three distinct options (as electron, neutron, and proton), or four distinct options (as the four different bases of DNA), such situations are merely more sophisticated expressions of logical reality, not contradictions of it.
 Indeed, the whole of creation is filled with wonderful mathematical patterns and progressions.
 To pretend that the world around us is not logical, but murky and mystical, is absurd.